green-fox-academy/csibivili/Deploy C# to AWS.md

 How to deploy
 ----------------

- - Open Bash (if you have Mac or Linux) or PowerShell (if you have Windows).
-Go to your project folder (where the Program.cs is)
+ - Open Bash (if you have Mac or Linux) or PowerShell (if you have Windows)
+ - Go to your project folder (where the Program.cs is)
  - `dotnet publish -o foldername`
     - Choose something meaningful
  - Zip the published app